Machine learning and Topological data analysis identify unique features of human papillae in 3D scans: Results

 \subsection{Papillae detection and type classification.}

-The final result is the accuracy of classification based on the features (Table \ref{tab:feature-table-final}).
+The final result is the accuracy of the classification task for 3-class classification (fungiform vs. filiform vs. none) based on the features (Table \ref{tab:feature-table-final}).
 The classification statistics are shown in Table \ref{tab:three_class_balanced_accuracy}.
 The accuracy of the topological features is better than the baseline and the curvature features, and combining all features together provides the best accuracy.
 We achieve balanced accuracy of $0.72$ for the topological, $0.67$ for the curvature and $0.62$ for the baseline.
 Combining all the features increases the performance to $0.85$.